SanshanGan/salesforce-notes/notes/OM&LB.md

 | Relationship                            | Formula                                                            |
 | Stores a reference to the parent record | Used to perform calculations or retrieve data from related objects |

+### Lookup Relationship & Cross-Object Formula field

+> A cross-object formula field can be created on opportunity object to display data from industry field on account
+> object using account ID lookup relationship.

 ### Change Field Data Type & Delete Fields:

 #### Change Field Data Type